kelli-the-coder/OOTDgenerator/README.md

 # OOTDgenerator
-This is my entertainment bot for Discord Hack Week.
-Read the README for more info
+This is my entertainment bot for Discord Hack Week, hope you like it!